XHQQQ-FM

 XHQQQ-FM is a radio station on 89.3 FM in Villahermosa, Tabasco, Mexico.
-The station is owned by Radio Núcleo and is known as La Ke Buena with a grupera format.
+The station is owned by Radio Núcleo and carries the La Ke Buena grupera format from Radiópolis.

 History

-XHQQQ began as XEQQQ-AM 1340 transmitting from Teapa, Tabasco.
-It changed to 880 when moving to Villahermosa.
-In 2010, it migrated to FM on 89.3 MHz.
+XHQQQ began as XEQQQ-AM 1340 transmitting from Teapa, Tabasco, and received its concession on April 21, 1978.
+It changed to 880 kHz when moving to Villahermosa.
+The station was known as Triple Q and later Súper Q with grupera formats.

+In October 2010, the station became a franchise of the national Ke Buena format from what was then known as Televisa Radio.
+This preceded the launch of XHQQQ-FM 89.3 on November 1.

 On January 1, 2020, Radio Núcleo handed over operation of its three Villahermosa stations to Grupo Radio Comunicación, with resulting format and name changes for all three; XHQQQ remained in the grupera format as "Fiesta Mexicana".
 After nine months, Radio Núcleo resumed direct operations and announced the return of the previous La Ke Buena franchise format.